rlee92/toy-projects/3-CineQL_Client/README.md

 # CineQL_Client

-Client for the MovieQL API built with Apollo
+Client for the CineQL API built with Apollo